Lower bounds on fibered Yang-Mills functionals: generic nefness and semistability of direct images: Introduction

-It is likely that there is an even closer relationship between fibered Einstein metrics on $L$ and Hermite Einstein metrics on $E_k$, paralleling the known correspondence between constant scalar curvature and balanced metrics, see Donaldson \cite{DonaldScalBalan}. \end{rem} When Theorem \ref{thm_singleton} is applied to $\pi : \mathbb{P}(E^*) \to B$ for some vector bundle $E$ over $B$, and $L := \mathscr{O}(1)$, due to a precise relation between the slopes of $\sym^k E = R^0 \pi_* L^k$, $k \in \nat$, and $E$, see \cite[\S 3.2]{ChenVolume}, we recover the well-known fact, cf. \cite[Theorem 6.10.13]{KobaVB}, that if $E$ admits approximate Hermite-Einstein metrics, then $E$ is semistable.
+b) We conjecture that the converse of Theorem \ref{thm_singleton} also holds.
+In fact, this will follow as a special case of a more general conjecture, which we discuss after Theorem \ref{thm_obs}. \end{rem} When Theorem \ref{thm_singleton} is applied to $\pi : \mathbb{P}(E^*) \to B$ for some vector bundle $E$ over $B$, and $L := \mathscr{O}(1)$, due to a precise relation between the slopes of $\sym^k E = R^0 \pi_* L^k$, $k \in \nat$, and $E$, see \cite[\S 3.2]{ChenVolume}, we recover the well-known fact, cf. \cite[Theorem 6.10.13]{KobaVB}, that if $E$ admits approximate Hermite-Einstein metrics, then $E$ is semistable.

 The asymptotic semistability condition from Theorem \ref{thm_singleton} seems rather difficult to verify at first sight.
 We will now discuss some numerical obstructions for it.
 More precisely, for an irreducible complex analytic subspace $Y \subset X$ of dimension $k + m$, $k \geq 0$, such that the restriction of $\pi$ to $Y$, $\pi|_Y : Y \to B$, is a surjection, we define the $\omega_B$-slope, $\mu(Y)$, as